New York State Incident Management and Reporting System

 Does OMH offer training on NIMRS?

-Yes.
-NIMRS Internet Learning Center has Training Videos, Policy Guides and Job Aids that you can download.
-The NIMRS Support Group also offers Custom Training Webinars.
-To learn more about training options or to schedule a webinar, contact the NIMRS Unit or check the NIMRS News for a list of twice monthly WebEx training sessions.
+Yes!
+Visit the NIMRS Learning Center for Training Videos, User Guides and Guidance documents.
+The NIMRS Group also offers Custom Training Webinars.
+To learn more about training options or to schedule a webinar, contact the NIMRS Unit.

 How long does it take to get access to NIMRS once my facility Security Administrator makes request to OMH?